 The 4,000 sq. ft. medical center includes three surgical suites, a digital x-ray unit, a laboratory, a pharmacy and recovery rooms for cats and dogs.
 Every pet adopted by OHS is spayed or neutered at the hospital.
 Thousands of additional pets are spayed or neutered for little or no fee as part of the area-wide Spay & Save program serving low-income families.

 More than Spay & Neuter

 The care provided by the center’s 19-person medical team is a major reason why OHS has maintained a near-zero euthanasia rate for pets who arrive at the shelter in need of the level of medical care a typical owner would want for their own pet.

 Partnership with OSU

 The hospital is also a one-of-a-kind teaching facility.
 In partnership with the Oregon State University College of Veterinary Medicine, veterinary students complete a three-week primary care rotation at the hospital under the guidance of a full-time OSU faculty member.

 Upstairs are dormitory rooms for the students.
-“Having students so close by is exceptionally convenient,” said Dr. Kris Otteman, OHS director of shelter medicine.
+“Having students so close by is exceptionally convenient,” said Dr. Kris Otteman, OHS Vice President of shelter medicine.